xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 ### 2.4 Meta→Contract principle (Noetic Reduction Principle)
 Canonical Noetia states a **default move**:
 > **M1.
 Noetic Reduction Principle (Hosting Discipline)**
 > **By structural default**, push metaphysical and philosophical disputes down into POM forks, BSC patterns, and contract interfaces.
-(The Kernel treats any metaphysical claim not formally reducible to a contract object as **ill-typed** at the boundary).
+(The Kernel treats any metaphysical claim not formally reducible to a contract term as **ill-typed** at the boundary).

 Examples:
 - “Are AGIs minds?”